 The one thing you definitely cannot do is garnish someone else’s social security benefit.
 This is forbidden by federal law 42 U.S. Code Sec.
 407. The good news is that if you were married to a high earning spouse for over 10 years, your own social security is likely to be augmented by their earnings.

-In practicing law for over 12 years in Chicago, Illinois, I have noticed that judges have seen it all and do not dismiss people with just $ 10,000 in a retirement account or pay special attention to those with more than $ 10 million in assets.
+In practicing law for over 15 years in Chicago, Illinois, I have noticed that judges have seen it all and do not dismiss people with no retirement savings or pay special attention to those with more than $ 10 million in assets.
 The law is applied equally and with care to all parties in Cook County.
 The system is slow but it is fair.
-Your lawyer’s job is to make sure the judge is fully informed as to the facts and numbers so the fairest judgment can be entered.
+Your divorce lawyer’s job is to make sure the judge is fully informed as to the facts and numbers so the fairest judgment can be entered.